emichael/dslabs/labs/lab0-pingpong/README.md

 The very first state in the graph is the system's initial state -- that is, the state after all nodes have been initialized and the client has been told to send the first command (via `sendCommand(Ping(ping-1))`).
-At this point, the client has sent a PingRequest to the server and has set a PingTimer, but it has not yet received any results.
-After construction and initialization, the server's state is rather boring: it has a PingApplication with no fields, and it doesn't set any timers in `init()`.
+At this point, the client has sent a `PingRequest` to the server and has set a `PingTimer`, but it has not yet received any results.
+After construction and initialization, the server's state is rather boring: it has a `PingApplication` with no fields, and it doesn't set any timers in `init()`.

 From this starting state there are two possible events: we can fire the timer, or deliver the message.
-* If we fire the PingTimer, then the client will see that the timer matches the last sent Ping and there is no Pong received for the Ping, so it will resend the PingRequest to the server and reset the timer.
-Thus, the client's timer queue again has [PingTimer(Ping(ping-1))].
-Moreover, the network set already has this PingRequest from client to server, so the network set doesn't change either.
+* If we fire the `PingTimer`, then the client will see that the timer matches the last sent Ping and there is no `Pong` received for the `Ping`, so it will resend the PingRequest to the server and reset the timer.
+Thus, the client's timer queue again has `[PingTimer(Ping(ping-1))]`.
+Moreover, the network set already has this `PingRequest` from client to server, so the network set doesn't change either.
 Therefore, we return to the initial state.
-* If we deliver the PingRequest, the server executes the request and replies with a PongReply.
-The server's node state and timer queue remain the same, but now the network has the PongReply sent from server to client.
+* If we deliver the `PingRequest`, the server executes the request and replies with a `PongReply`.
+The server's state and timer queue remain the same, but now the network has the `PongReply` that was sent from server to client.
+The original `PingRequest` remains in the network and can be delivered again.

 This explains all of the edges from the starting state, and it explains how we reach the second state in the graph.
-At this second state, the client has not received results for any commands, so the BFS continues.
+The client is still waiting for results, so the BFS continues.

 From this state, we can fire the timer or deliver either of the messages.
-* Test your understanding: you should now be able to explain why firing the PingTimer or delivering the PingRequest returns us to the same state.
+* **Test your understanding:** you should now be able to explain why firing the `PingTimer` or delivering the `PingRequest` returns us to the same state.
-* When delivering the PongReply, many things happen.
+* When delivering the `PongReply`, many things happen.
-  * The client determines that the PongReply is a reply for the current command, so it updates its pong field to match.
+  * The client determines that the `PongReply` is a reply for the current command, so it updates its pong field to match.
   * The framework determines that the client received a result (via `hasResult()`) and saves the result (via `getResult()`) in the `results` list.